-Oakland Press 10/10/21
+Oakland Press 11/09/22

-theoaklandpress.com 10/10/21
+theoaklandpress.com 11/09/22

-Royal Oak Tribune 10/10/21
+Royal Oak Tribune 11/09/22

-CITY OF ROYAL OAK

-REHABILITATION BOARD OF APPEALS

-PUBLIC HEARING NOTICE
+CITY OF ROYAL OAK REHABILITATION BOARD OF APPEALS PUBLIC HEARING NOTICE

-NOTICE is hereby given that the Royal Oak Rehabilitation Board of Appeals, in its advisory role for the community development block grant (CDBG) program, will hold a public hearing at city hall, Room 110, 211 Williams Street, Royal Oak, MI 48068, on Friday, October 29, 2021, at 7:00 p.m., to hear public comment pertaining to the city's community development needs for the program year 2022 annual action plan.
+NOTICE is hereby given that the Royal Oak Rehabilitation Board of Appeals, in its advisory role for the community development block grant (CDBG) program, will hold a public hearing at city hall, room 122, 203 S. Troy St., Royal Oak, Michigan on Tuesday, November 22, 2022 at 7:00 p.m., to hear public comment pertaining to the city's community development needs for the program year 2023 annual action plan.

-All interested parties are invited to attend the public hearing or provide written comments to the Planning Division of Royal Oak Community Development Department, 2035 Troy St, Royal Oak MI 48064.
-Alternatively, members of the public may provide comments via email to the Planning Division, by sending an email to: [Planning-118@royaloakmi.gov](mailto:Planning-118@royaloakmi.gov), or by calling 248-853-2070/Contact-Lia-Planning-118, by no later than Tuesday, October 26, 2021, at 12:00 p.m.
-When sending an e-mail message, please include a copy of the "CDBG Annual Action Plan" and a copy of the "CDBG Annual Action Plan Comment".
-Anyone wishing to participate in a public hearing who needs special assistance under the Americans with Disabilities Act (ADA) is asked to contact the ADA office at (248) 846-2320 or by Friday, October 22, 2021, 32:00 p.m., so that appropriate arrangements can be made.
+All interested parties are invited to attend the public hearing or provide written comments to the Planning Division of Royal Oak Community Development Department, 203 S. Troy St., Royal Oak MI 48067.
+Alternatively, members of the public may provide comments via e-mail to Planning-26>Contact-Us-Planning-118 by no later than Tuesday, November 22, 2022, at 12:00 p.m.
+When sending an e-mail message, please title the subject line of the message as "CDBG public comment".
+Anyone wishing to provide comments in a language other than English or in accordance with the Americans with Disabilities Act (ADA) is asked to contact the City Manager's office at (248) 246-3203 by Friday, November 18, 2022, 12:00 p.m. so that appropriate arrangements can be made.